 - (0) CH3 Maximum value and CH3 Minimum value are to be read. - (51)'Maximum value/minimum value reset request' (YD) is to be turned on. - (73)'Maximum value/minimum value reset request' (YD) is to be turned off.

-• This program is an example to perform the processing at the time of the issuance of a process alarm upper/lower limit alert in CH2.
+This program is an example to perform the processing at the time when a process alarm upper/lower limit warning is issued in CH2.